 Humour and Design A PhD research project scoping a new theory of malentanglement.
 Deviation from an expected order of things can illuminates engagements with designed artefacts and the inhabited ‘designed world’.
 Malentanglement is proposed as a means to understand the role and place of humour in design, and as a means to account for the difficulties faced by design/designers when describing highly innovative artefacts or aesthetics to other parties – such as clients or the wider public.
 The research has impact into understanding the role of humour in effective participatory and user-centred design practice.
 (Thompson.
 Pepperell.
 Punt.)

-Project – The potentials of the hand A PhD research project that seeks to understand hand movement as a facet of cognition and how it can be accounted for in HCI research terms, specifically in respect to the design of mobile phones.
+Project – The Unexplored Potential of the Biomechanical Hand: The potential of utilising subtle shifts of grip in order to enhance mobile phone interaction.
+A PhD research project that seeks to understand hand movement as a facet of cognition and how it can be accounted for in HCI research terms, specifically in respect to the design of mobile phones.
 The research tests ways in which micro-movements of the hand afford a higher level of complexity in sensorimotor action in human – non-human cognitive processes.
 The research has impact in terms to understandings for the design and additional potential of small device interaction.
 (Thompson.
 Gill.
 Roudaut.)